fltk/fltk/README.MSWindows.txt

 that doesn't support the -mno-cygwin option anymore.
 You must use the older gcc-3 compiler instead.

+An alternative is to install the new (since about Oct.
+2010) mingw cross tools that support newer gcc compilers for building native Windows applications (like -mno-cygwin above).
+Currently you would have to install mingw64-i686-gcc-g++ for 32-bit Windows applications (despite its name!), and/or mingw64-x86_64-gcc-g++ for 64-bit applications.
+You may also need to install the corresponding '-headers' packages as well.
+Currently these tools support gcc 4.5.x or newer, but the setup for FLTK is somewhat more complicated and not yet completely supported automatically (you may need to edit some lines in the generated makeinclude file).

 The MinGW distribution (Minimalist GNU for Windows) provides a similar toolset but geared solely towards native Windows